-Forgiveness is not a simple reflexive process.
-True forgiveness means to let go of all hurts.
+Forgiveness is not a simple reflexive process nor is it a mental, rational process.
+True forgiveness means letting go of all hurts that arises because of a belief in the divine rather than earthly principles as the guiding force.
 To release ourselves from the past and live fully in the present.
-It is an emotional process that can take time and certainly awareness and inner strength.
+It is an emotional and ego-confronting process that can take time and certainly awareness and inner strength.

 How Many People Learn Forgiveness